annieechen/CS50-AP-Code-Examples/Unit2/0Compiling/README.md

 clang -c hello.s
 ```

 which will give us the file `hello.o`.
 Try and open the file.
 You'll notice that the IDE gives you an error.
-It can't even open a `.o` file!

-But because hello.c didn't require linking any other libraries, it turns out that `hello.o` is the same as the executable `hello` that would have been created had you run `make hello`.
-So go ahead and open `hello`.
-Not even words!
+We still need to do some linking.

 ### Linking